Advice and Assistance

 (and many many more)

-Such as BookBaby that has recently popped up, still more expensive than Amazon, not as expensive as Lulu.
+Such as BookBaby that is newer, still more expensive than Amazon, not as expensive as Lulu.

 Smashwords gives you several companies in one (but can be a pain).
-I haven't used Smashwords in years, they gained a reputation for erotica and books that should have never seen the light of day.
+I haven't used Smashwords in years, they gained a reputation for erotica and books that should not have never seen the light of day due to lack of editing and quality.

 There are also lots of companies and individuals that will help you, including me.
 You can email me what you need.